myyalniz-zz/news/README.md

 To achieve this, the topic_url is stored as member of set where domain is extracted to be used as a key.
 The code checks if topic_url is a member of set and if it is the xml content is not inserted in the list.

 config.yml is the configuration file for code.
-You can customize the url, local tmp location and debugging using this yml file.
+You can customize the url, local tmp location, redis connection info and debugging using this yml file.